admb-project/admb-project.github.io/docs/faq/index.md

 <h2><a name="GUI">Is there a GUI for ADMB?</a></h2>
 <p>There is a GUI that runs in R, through the PBSadmb package.</p>
 <h2><a name="editors">What editors work with ADMB?</a></h2>
-<p>An integrated development environment (ADMB-IDE) is available on
+<p>An integrated development environment (AD Studio) is available on
   the <a href="/downloads/">downloads page</a>.
 It is
   based on Emacs but configured to be easy to learn.
 Many other editors have been used by ADMB programs.